OxCGRT/covid-policy-tracker/documentation/index_calculation.md

 # Methodology for calculating indices

-The Oxford Covid-19 Government Response Tracker (OxCGRT) tracks individual policy measures, we also calculate several indices to give an overall impression of government activity.
+The Oxford Covid-19 Government Response Tracker ([GitHub repo](https://github.com/OxCGRT/covid-policy-tracker), [university website](https://www.bsg.ox.ac.uk/covidtracker)) tracks individual policy measures across 17 indicators.
+We also calculate several indices to give an overall impression of government activity.

-All of our indexes are simple averages of the individual component indicators.
-Described in formula 1 below where _k_ is the number of component indicators in an index and _I<sub>j</sub>_ is the sub-index score for an individual indicator.
+All of our indices are simple averages of the individual component indicators.
+This is described in equation 1 below where _k_ is the number of component indicators in an index and _I<sub>j</sub>_ is the [sub-index score](#calculating-sub-index-scores-for-each-indicator) for an individual indicator.

 ![overall mean equation](https://latex.codecogs.com/png.latex?%281%29%5Cqquad%20index%3D%5Cfrac%7B1%7D%7Bk%7D%5Csum_%7Bj%3D1%7D%5E%7Bk%7DI_%7Bj%7D)